pinkpig777/agentic-resume-tailor/README.md

 - The SQL database is the source of truth (created on first launch).
 - The Resume Editor writes directly to the DB via CRUD endpoints.
-- Re-ingest always exports the DB to `data/my_experience.json`, then ingests Chroma.
+- Re-ingest exports the DB to `data/my_experience.json`, then ingests Chroma.
 - `data/my_experience.json` is an exported artifact for inspection/backups, not the primary store.
-- App settings are stored in `config/user_settings.json` and editable in the Settings page.

 ### Export format (`my_experience.json`)

-The export file uses the same schema as before:

 ```json
 { "id": "b01", "text_latex": "..." }